connernilsen/pyrefly-config-dogfooding/README.md

 Don't forget that you have access to the [documentation here](https://pyrefly.org/en/docs/configuration/).
 As you work through this, think through the following questions:
-    a. are there any configuration options that confuse you?
+    1. are there any configuration options that confuse you?
-    b. are there any configuration options that do (almost) the same thing
+    2. are there any configuration options that do (almost) the same thing
-    c. are there any configuration options that behave differently than what you'd expect, either due to their naming or description. d.
+    3. are there any configuration options that behave differently than what you'd expect, either due to their naming or description.